Skip to content

 Can I get enough K2 from food alone?

 Possibly, but it’s unlikely for most people.
-Natto (fermented soybeans) carries 100–200 mcg of K2 per serving and is the richest dietary source; hard cheeses range 10–75 mcg per serving, and grass-fed dairy beats grain-fed.
-If you eat natto regularly or work in significant hard cheese and grass-fed dairy, you might reach 90–180 mcg a day.
+Natto (fermented soybeans) is by far the richest dietary source at roughly 850–1,100 mcg of MK-7 per 100 g, so even a modest 50 g serving delivers several hundred micrograms; hard cheeses range 10–75 mcg per serving, and grass-fed dairy beats grain-fed.
+If you eat natto regularly you’ll clear 90–180 mcg a day comfortably; on cheese and dairy alone, most people won’t.
 Most Western diets deliver only 10–40 mcg of K2 daily, which is why supplementation is the reliable route.

 Should I take D3 and K2 at the same time?